 Study Abroad for Engineering Students

 The College of Engineering offers a number of study abroad opportunities for engineering undergraduates.
 Students can study abroad in either the second semester of their sophomore year or in their junior year.

 Through studying abroad in any one of the engineering programs, students are expected to gain the following learning outcomes:

 - Demonstrate a knowledge of foundational concepts and principles in the technical coursework.

 - Gain an understanding of the historical, cultural, and social dimensions of the host country.

 - Develop new perspectives on one’s own culture and ability to think critically about one’s own values, beliefs, and goals.

-Approximately 20–25 percent of College of Engineering students study in one of these programs each year.
+Prior to the pandemic, approximately 20–25% of College of Engineering graduates elected to study in one of these programs.
 All programs being offered are subject to enrollment capacities and students must be in good academic standing in order to attend.
 We reserve the right to cancel a program with insufficient enrollment.